kanidm/kanidm/kanidm_book/src/administrivia.md

 ## Method 1

 Method 1 involves taking a backup of the database entry content, which is then re-indexed on restore.
-This is the "prefered" method.
+This is the preferred method.

 To take the backup (assuming our docker environment) you first need to stop the instance: